phmkopp/vtu11/README.md

     std::string basename = "test";

     // First write .pvtu file and create folder for .vtu partitions.
 This must be
-    // done only once (e.g. on MPI rank 0 or before an omp parallel section) vtu11::writePVtu( path, basename, dataSetInfo, numberOfFiles, writer );
+    // done only once (e.g. on MPI rank 0 or before an omp parallel section). vtu11::writePVtu( path, basename, dataSetInfo, numberOfFiles, writer );

     // Write two .vtu partitions.
 This can happen in parallel as there are no dependencies.